apache/druid/docs/tutorials/tutorial-jupyter-docker.md

 ### Start Kafka and Jupyter

-If you already have Druid running externally, such as an existing cluster or a dedicated infrastructure for Druid, you can run only Kafka and Jupyter in the Docker Compose environment to complete the tutorials.
+If you already have Druid running externally, such as an existing cluster or a dedicated infrastructure for Druid, you can run the Docker containers for Kafka and Jupyter only.

 In the same directory as `docker-compose.yaml` and `environment`, start the application: